Seen's Insights

 Line to Line Voltage (VLL)

-Line to Neutral Voltage (VLN)
+Example: Line to Line Voltage (VLL) |

 A 3 Phase-Wye connected system consists of three hot lines, or phases, commonly referred to as X, Y, Z, a neutral, and a ground wire for a total of five wires in a power distribution cable.